UnrealSecurity/badips/README.md

 ## Description
-The site above is available [here](https://leet.network/badips) and connects our WebSocket API endpoint to receive alerts when automated systems scan our ports and/or attempt to exploit services binded to them.
+The site above is available [here](https://leet.network/badips) and connects to our WebSocket API endpoint to receive alerts when automated systems scan our ports and/or attempt to exploit services binded to them.
 ```diff
 -  I do NOT want to start ratelimiting people or blocking access from certain